MelissaBell-USMA97/MelissaBell-USMA97.github.io/index.md

 ---
 Title: **Melissa Bell Personal Website**

-Description:  This website is to show my analytics work that I have completed in my Competing Through Business Analytics course at William and Mary.
+Description: This website is to show my analytics work that I have completed in my Competing Through Business Analytics course at The College of William and Mary.
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.